gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 Example 1

-How many times does the word 'apple' appear in the dataset?
+What is the probability of seeing the word 'apple' in the dataset?
 ``` python
 from __future__ import division